Using AFP resources

 - Data object resources

 - Data object resources are a type of AFP resource; they can be an IOCA file or a type of file natively supported by a particular model of printer (for example, an EPS file on an InfoPrint Color 130 plus).
-In addition, if you use the transforms that come with InfoPrint Manager to convert objects to AFP first, these non-native types of files can be used as data object resources as well.
+In addition, if you use the transforms that come with InfoPrint Manager to convert objects into AFP first, these non-native types of files can be used as data object resources as well.
 In InfoPrint Manager, data object resources are grouped with BCOCA and GOCA objects, and they are collectively known as presentation object containers.

 - Form definitions